spxrobots/spxrobots.github.io/content/wiki/ev3.md

 ### Input and Output

 Ports 1-4 are used for sensor input.
 Ports A-D are used for motor output.
+Default motor ports are B (left) and C (right).

 ## Components